echalkpad/node-admin/README.md

 # node-admin
-node-admin is a mobile backend setup based on node.js, loopback, mysql, couchdb and socket.io, ng-admin and docker.
+node-admin is a mobile backend setup based on node.js, loopback, mysql, couchdb, socket.io, ng-admin and docker.